konveyor/enhancements/enhancements/kantra-dotnet-framework/README.md

 ## Proposal

 Introduce a new .NET Provider for Kantra.
+We will do this by providing dotnet-external-provider, analyzer-lsp, and kantra as windows container images.
 Using [alizer](https://github.com/devfile/alizer) to determine the language and frameworks used, we can differentiate between .NET projects that can be analyzed in a Linux container versus .NET Framework projects that must be analyzed in a Windows container.
-With this knowledge, we simply start the dotnet-external-provider as a Windows container when appropriate, perform the analysis, and retrieve the results.
+With this knowledge, when we encounter a Windows-only .NET Project, we will break away from the normal `analyze` subcommand flow and analyze the application using the dotnet-external-provider and kantra Windows containers.
+Once we execute the analysis, we can retrieve and output the results.

 ### User Stories